 When someone is talking about acidity in coffee, they are referring to the range of flavors the coffee offers and not pH levels.
-Acidity consist of citric, malic or tartaric acids the bean expresses when you brew it.
+Acidity consists of citric, malic, or tartaric acids the bean expresses when you brew it.
 The quality of acidity shows up in the flavors you taste.
-Lighter or Single-origin roasts are more likely to express smoother flavors while darker roasts are stronger and often mentioned as brighter.
+Lighter or Single-origin roasts are more likely to express smoother flavors, while darker roasts are more robust and often mentioned as brighter.

-If you want to really see the difference in acidity (pH wise) then try putting a cup of soda, orange juice, wine and water next to each other.
-This will make it easy to tell how coffee’s pH level of acid is lower than most beverages you consume on a daily basis.
+If you want to see the difference in acidity (pH-wise), try putting a cup of soda, orange juice, wine, and water next to each other.
+This will make it easy to tell how coffee’s pH level of acid is lower than most beverages you consume daily.

 Learning about coffee shouldn't be difficult or complicated

 We created Simple Coffee Culture to help you navigate the coffee landscape.